-The list of trees with interesting bark for winter interest continues.
+The list of trees (and some shrubs) with interesting bark for winter interest continues.

 Oxydendrum arboreum, sourwood—brown, deeply furrowed and ridged bark

 Pinus bungeana, lacebark pine—patchy exfoliating bark revealing splotches of multi-colored inner bark

 Pinus nigra, Austrian pine—dark brown vertical furrows with lighter ridges